Broken Bones and Fractures

 The general statute of limitations for personal injury cases is four years in Florida, although exceptions may apply in some narrow circumstances.
 In cases of wrongful death that arise from a tragically fatal accident, the time limit is two years.
 In some situations, such as when a government entity is involved, notice may need to be given within a shorter time period in order to preserve the right to file suit.
 In is important to consult an attorney about the applicable limitations period if you are considering pursuing legal action after an accident.Consult a Pembroke Pines Lawyer to Seek Compensation for Your Injuries

-If you or a loved one has suffered a broken bone because of a car accident or another preventable event in the Pembroke Pines area, you should speak to an attorney about your legal right to seek compensation from whoever may have been responsible for your injuries.
+If you or a loved one has suffered a broken bone or fracture because of a car accident or another preventable event in the Pembroke Pines area, you should speak to an attorney about your legal right to seek compensation from whoever may have been responsible for your injuries.
 To schedule an appointment with one of the knowledgeable and tenacious lawyers at Cohn & Smith, call us at 954-431-8100 or contact us online.
 We offer a free consultation, and most cases are accepted on a contingency fee basis.
-This means we get paid when your case is settled or when a judgment is recovered on your behalf.
+This means that our attorneys get paid when your case is settled or when a judgment is recovered on your behalf.
 We proudly serve cities throughout South Florida, including Hollywood, Pompano Beach, Aventura, and Sunrise.